 Many who know me will say that I am particularly susceptible to a broken heart because my expectations of others are too high.
 For example, if something happens—an argument, perhaps, in my mind I know what I want a man to say to me (the exact verbiage) to make it better.

 When he doesn’t (because it would be impossible for him to read my mind and say exactly what I imagined), I’m hurt, disappointed, and ultimately, broken hearted.
 I will be the first to admit that that mentality is a huge fault of mine, and one that I am constantly working to improve upon.
 People don’t say what you want them to say or what you think they SHOULD say.
 They speak from their own heart.
-If it isn’t what we want or need to hear, we need to walk away.
+If it isn’t what we want or need to hear, we need to either tell them what we wanted to hear (and see if they say it) or walk away.

 2. You didn’t want to see signs of trouble that clearly were there.

 Maybe you ignored the red flags because there were so many other wonderful qualities.
 You turned your head the other way when you knew there was bad behavior.
 You wanted it to work so badly, so you made this deal with yourself that you would put up with the bad stuff.
 If this is the case, then you should actually feel relieved and happy that you are out of a bad situation.
 Breakup advice: your broken heart won’t last as long as you think.

 3. You’re tired of being hurt.
 Exhausted, actually.

 I can remember sitting in my therapist’s office several years ago after my latest broken heart, crying and saying, “I can’t take this anymore.
 I can’t handle anymore broken hearts.
 It’s too much.”
 She said, “Yes you can.
 You have a strong family foundation that showed you love all of your life.
 You can handle these breakups.
 Like most people, you will continue to keep bouncing back, and go after love again.

 4. You kept expecting him/her to change, which we all know is impossible.